-The Association's net deficit at December 31, 2020 and 2019 represents accumulated shortfalls since commencement of operations because toll revenues have been insufficient to cover interest accretions on the Association's Bonds.
-Such accretions are not payable from current toll revenues, but from those to be received in future years.
+The Association's net deficit at December 31, 2023 and 2022, represents accumulated shortfalls since commencement of operations because toll revenues have been insufficient to cover all interest accretions on the Association's Bonds.
+The majority of such accretions are not payable from current toll revenues, but from revenues to be received in future years.